code-differently/code-society-25-2/supplemental7/README.md

 ## Running the Demo

-The `accessibility` directory contains an interactive Next.js application demonstrating common accessibility patterns and anti-patterns.
+The `a11y` directory contains an interactive Next.js application demonstrating common accessibility patterns and anti-patterns.

 ### Setup and Run